 Over the past decade, site speed has become a key performance metric.
 This tutorial will explain why and show you how you can monitor your site speed with Google Analytics and with Google PageSpeed Insights.

-What is Site Speed Important
+Why is Site Speed Important?

 A slow site is so detrimental to a visitor’s experience that Google started adding it as a feature to their web search ranking algorithm in 2010 and they recently announced that they’ll be adding speed to mobile search rankings in July of 2018.

 This doesn’t mean that speed is a primary metric that matters for SEO.
 Relevance to a search query, for instance, will continue to be more important in rankings.
 But adding speed as a feature underscores the importance of site speed on a user’s experience.

 So a slow site will hurt you twice - first with potentially lower rankings on Google search results, and then with high bounce rates for those who come to your site.

 How to Check Site Speed in Google Analytics

 If you have Google Analytics tracking on your site, you can use one of the standard GA reports to monitor your site speed.

 In the Site Speed - Overview report you can see how your speed has trended over time and you can drill down by browser, country and specific pages so you can investigate which are your worst and best performing pages.
 You can also add any standard or custom Segment, for instance the Mobile segment.
 Tracking changes over time is very important so you can measure the impact of new features or releases on site speed.